By Angelina Cecchetto on 28th November 2013

 The three Sea Shepherd ships knowing of the plan of the illegal refueling, took strategic position around the Sun Laurel to prevent the refueling.
 In the end four Japanese ships reacted with much violence towards the Sea Shepherd fleet going up to blatantly attacking them with high power water cannons and throwing concussion grenades at the Sea Shepherd ships.
 One of the Japanese tanker even heeled over one the of the Sea Shepherd fleet who bravely stood its ground despite the extremely intimidating and dangerous Japanese actions.
 Thanks to the heroic actions of the Sea Shepherd team the illegal refueling didn’t happen but even more importantly all the harpoon vessels have gone away and the whale fleet seems to be giving up for now.
 As Captain Paul Watsons relates in his article: “The best news of all came with the announcement that the Institute for Cetacean Research has called a temporary halt to all whaling operations.”

-The fourth great news is the discovery (or re-discovery) of a new whale species found under a California highway!
+The other interesting piece of news is the discovery (or re-discovery) of a new whale species found under a California highway!
 During major construction projects of a California highway, it seems that several species of early toothed baleen whales were discovered in the Laguna Canyon outcrop.
 Scientists believed that this type of whales were extinct over 5 million years ago before these were found!
 The actual discovery was made between 2000 and 2005 and the researchers studying the findings for years just announced their views this week.
 The new toothed whale specie which is said by the researchers to be much larger than the other species and prey on sharks was nicknamed “Willy”.

 Shark finning is described as such: “Shark finning refers to the removal and retention of shark fins.
 The rest of the body is generally discarded in the ocean; […] Sharks without their fins are often still alive; unable to move normally, they die of suffocation or are eaten by other predators.”